-Loop (4.4 mi)
+Loop (6 mi)

 Starting at Bastanchury Park following the trail alongside the tracks as it curves to run north you will come to a street.
 It is Laguna Road.
 From Laguna Road you can take a different trail back to make a kind of loop that is only a bit farther than the out and back walk.
-Instead turning around at Laguna Road and walking back, walk up the street a short ways to Morelia.
-Walk south and cross Bastanchury at the long-to-wait-for signal light.
+Instead of turning around at Laguna Road and walking back, walk up the street a short ways to Morelia.
+Walk south and cross Bastanchury at the signal light.
 Right there is the rather expensive climb to the Juanita Cooke.
 About a hundred feet in, go through the opening in the fence on the right; that’s Horse Alley (<–it is described in more detail there).
 Take Horse Alley clear down to Euclid.
 Cross Bastanchury and you will recognize the train tracks back to Bastanchury Park.

 Tracks South of Malvern

 ____But at this Bastanchury Park end, where does it go?
 How far is it abandoned south of Malvern?
-The picture to the right shows a wooden trestle bridge over Brea Creek.
+The picture to the right, above shows a wooden trestle bridge over Brea Creek.
 There’s fences everywhere but the walk way along this bridge is not blocked. ?!?
 And its fairly new.
 (There must be an interesting story about that.)
 If one follows it across the bridge the path gets narrower and narrower until you have to climb down the side.
 As you can see in the above photo the track is on a large berm that fills a large right-of-way (for a half a mile).
-Alas this property is unavailable for any commercial use of it being filled with so much dirt.
+Alas this property is unavailable for any commercial use, being filled with so much dirt.
 The track merges with the mainline quite near the bridge over Commonwealth.
 (The one near Pooch Park, and the old west branch library.)